-- We will develop standards for staff across services and we will use these to check how well our workforce is performing.
-We will invite, publish and act on feedback from service users. - We will create a programme of training for all schools, services, young people and families in the city that covers inclusion and SEND.
-We will include parents in training where possible, both as providers and as recipients of training. - We will make sure that there is a citywide offer of training for our SENCO's, so that they have the skills and expertise to co-ordinate support within their school - We will train our assessors and plan writers so that they have the skills to create high quality, accurate and specific plans. - We will explore how to develop a 'charter mark' for inclusion so that we can evidence that leaders are developing good inclusive practice. - We will share learning from mistakes and complaints with the workforce to support improvement. - We will raise awareness with universal health services (eg GP, dentist) about how best to support young people with SEND during routine appointments
+- We will develop clear roles and responsibilities for leaders and will make decision making processes clear and accountable. - We will develop standards for staff across services and we will use these to check how well our staff is performing. - We will create a programme of training for all schools, services, young people and families in the city that covers inclusion and SEND. - We will train our assessors and plan writers so that they have the skills to create high quality, accurate and specific plans. - We will explore how to develop a 'charter mark' for inclusion so that we can evidence that leaders are developing good inclusive practice.